Asynchronous Programming

 // → Handler 2: nothing

-The first regular handler function isn’t called, because at that point of the pipeline the promise holds a rejection.
-The catch handler handles that rejection and returns a value, which is given to the second handler function.
+The first then handler function isn’t called because at that point of the pipeline the promise holds a rejection.
+The catch handler handles that rejection and returns a value, which is given to the second then handler function.

 Much like an uncaught exception is handled by the environment, JavaScript environments can detect when a promise rejection isn’t handled and will report this as an error.